 An example of how you can configure a webhook for data submission from Slack to your custom script:

-• Generate a unique URL: Generate a unique URL for your webhook endpoint.
+- Generate a unique URL: Generate a unique URL for your webhook endpoint.
 This URL will be used to configure the Slack integration.
-You can use tools like ngrok to expose your local server to the internet or deploy your serverless function to a cloud provider.
+You can use tools like ngrok to expose your local server to the internet, or deploy your serverless function to a cloud provider as part of SQL Server consulting services.

 Here’s a simplified example of how you can handle incoming webhook requests in a Node.js server: